joemoose/dungeoneers.d20/docs/3 How to Play.md

 When your character earns enough XP to advance to the next level, perform the following actions:

 - **Roll for attribute increase**: Roll 3d6 for each attribute: STR, DEX, WIL, and LUCK.
 If the result exceeds the maximum value that your character has for the attribute, increase it by one.
-If none of your attributes are increased, increase the lowest attribute by 1.
+If none of your attributes are increased after rolling for each, increase the lowest attribute by 1.
 - **Roll hit points**: Roll the dice listed for the new level’s HP.
 If the result exceeds the maximum HP that your character has, replace it with the rolled value.
 Otherwise, increase your HP by 1.

 The highest value that a character can attain for attributes and HP is 18.

 ### Stamina

 Starting at level 2, your character gains the **Stamina** attribute.
-Stamina allows your character to ignore burdens.
+Stamina allows your character to ignore constraints.

-For each point of Stamina, you may place one burden into the Stamina space on your character sheet rather than in your inventory.
-After it’s put into the Stamina space, a burden is ignored but can’t be removed until cleared.
+For each point of Stamina, you may place one constraint into the Stamina space on your character sheet rather than in your inventory.
+After it’s put into the Stamina space, a constraint is ignored but can’t be removed until its cleared requirement is met.

 ## Spells